*WARNING*: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 It was no use crying over spilled milk.
 They had to work with what they had left.
 So Lei Gong and Yang Qian went back to the crime scene and tried to pinpoint where the spy cam was.

-Back in the lab, although Xiao Gao still looked devastated, but he revealed that he would be able to save the situation.
+Back in the lab, although Xiao Gao still looked devastated, he revealed that he would be able to save the situation.
 He said that he just needed some extra time for that.
-So when they were in the meeting area, the others were discussing about what they found at Liao Wen Ding’s house.
+So when they were in the meeting area, the others were discussing what they found at Liao Wen Ding’s house.
 Tou Mu had to explain to Yang Qian how IP Forwarding worked and the whole nine yard with monitoring via remote access too.
-Xiao Gao said he also had something similar set up, but to monitor his cat.
+Xiao Gao said he also had something similar setup, but to monitor his cat.
 Yang Qian was accusing Xiao Gao and lumping him in with the rest of the cyber-criminals, lol.
 He explained that not all hackers online were like that, lol.
 Now he was getting timid, because of how fierce Yang Qian was.
 Well, he sort of asked for it when he said it wasn’t against the law with spying and all.
 Then she jumped in with asking him about how it was with monitoring them and stealing others’ money, etc.

 While they were debating about that matter, Xiao Xiang suddenly showed up, so the heat was now on him.
 Tou Mu was wondering why he was sneaking around and if he was trying to steal something.
 Yang Qian yelled for him to come in and asked what he wanted.
 He hesitated before saying that the message that Liao Wen Ding received about some sin, he also received it.
 The others were, of course, surprised.
 So they gathered around Xiao Xiang’s laptop to see for themselves.
 After reading the message (only the first line), Yang Qian then gave Xiao Xiang a fierce look, asking what sin had he committed.
 Xiao Gao even got on his case, saying that Yang Qian was asking him (Xiao Xiang), lol.
 Since they were all waiting for the response and wasn’t go to leave him alone, he finally confessed that he sometimes downloaded movies to watch.
 (Yup, illegal downloads.)
 Yang Qian chided him for being a pervert while he rushed to explain it was just normal movies.
 It wasn’t until Xiao Gao took a closer look at Xiao Xiang’s laptop that he realized his mistake, mumbling how he deserved to die (aka it was so easy so how could he not figured it out before).
 He rushed off with the laptop to try something else.
 Xiao Xiang had no choice but to let it be, considering how no one was on his side on this one.
 It was much more important to crack this case and stop that other person, whoever he or she was.